davidblackuk/davidblackuk.github.io/_posts/2022-10-08-cpc-telera-setting-break-points-in-code.md

 ---
 layout: post
-title:  "CPC Telera, setting breakpoints in code"
+title:  "CPC Telera: Setting breakpoints in code"
 tags: [ 8bit,  amstrad, cpc, programming, retro, cpctelera]
 location: London, England
 excerpt: "He then ran the app via the WinApe emulator and it switched to the debugger at the point where the `WinwApe_Brk` command was.
 What magic is this?
 I thought."